 The first printing of this book in appeared English in 1973.
 It was translated by, Tsutomu Ohshima sensei, who at the time held the rank of Go Dan.
 He was the Founder of the first karate organization in the United States of America, the Southern California Karate Association.
 He was also concurrently the head of Shotokan Karate of America, France Shotokan, and the Swiss Karate Federation.

 Now over the years I have read, and re-read the first 41 pages of Karate-Do Kyohan on many occasions.
 And I have also spent a good deal of time studying the photos of the various katas.
 However, I never really took the time to read the long, move by move narrative found underneath each photograph.
 After all, a picture is worth a thousand words, right?

 Recently I once again picked up the book.
 As I flipped through the various pages it dawned on me that I had never once read the whole book.
 Word for word, from start to finish.
 So I decided to do just that, and I made some interesting discoveries.
 It soon became clear to me that some aspects of the classical way of doing kata as portrayed in this book, were quite different from the more modern JKA way that I am familiar with.
-In particular when it comes to two katas, Bassai Dai, and Jitte.
+In particular when it comes to three katas, Bassai Dai, Jitte and Hangetsu.

 So here are two questions for you.

 When you practice the kata Bassai Dai, where do you put both of the kiais?